whitneyburton/portfolios/students/1703-back/20170421-first-last-m1.markdown

 **Feedback for Bao Nguyen:**

-> It was a great pleasure working with Bao on the Headcount project.
+> It was a great pleasure working with you on the Headcount project.
 Overall, I believe we were a great team together and created a fantastic final project.
 We were able to work diligently in a positive environment, delegating workloads appropriately whilst never running into any issues.
-I have no negative feedback to give, just that I had a great time working with Bao and appreciate how much I learned through seeing his implementations within the project.
+I have no negative feedback to give, just that I believe some more practice and growth within git workflow would be beneficial for your overall productivity.
+I had a great time working with you, Bao, and appreciate how much I learned through seeing your implementations within the project.

 **Feedback from Bao Nguyen:**

-> Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+> pending

 ### Job Prep